fnproject/flow/docs/API.md

   *  A *stage type* that describes what the stage should do, how arguments should be passed into the stage and how results of the stage should be handled see [Stage Types](#stage-types) for a list of supported stage types
   *  An *closure* that describes what code to run within the original function container, when the stage is activated -  Not all stage types require a closure (e.g. delay).
 The closure is interpreted by the calling function and may be of any type - in java this may for instance be a serialized lambda expression and its captured arguments.
   *  Zero or more *stage dependencies* that trigger the stage, the stage type determines under which circumstances the dependencies cause the stage to trigger.
-  * A *stage value* : this corresponds to the (successful or failed) value associated with stage once it has completed - this value is used to trigger downstream stages.
+  * A *stage result* : this corresponds to the (successful or failed) value associated with stage once it has completed - this value is used to trigger downstream stages.